 In general, passenger protections under EU261 are stronger than those under the FAA guidelines.

-Steps To Take When Your Flight Is Canceled Due to Weather
+What To Do When Your Flight Is Canceled

 If you find yourself in an unfortunate situation where Mother Nature messes with your travel plans, there are some steps you can take so you don’t lose any more time or money.